 FIKA Mentoring Programme

-A meeting place between immigrants and people who are established in Finland.
-Through one-on-one mentoring, pairs share experiences and create something new!
+A meeting place for immigrants and people who are established in the Swedish-speaking community in Finland.
+Through one-on-one mentoring, participants build meaningful connections, practice Swedish, share experiences, and learn more about Finnish culture and society together.

 How does FIKA work?